FOREX-Dollar off 9-month high vs yen on profit-taking

 By Masayuki Kitano

-SINGAPORE, March 5 (Reuters) - The dollar on Monday pulled away from a nine-month high hit on Friday as traders booked profits after the U.S. currency rose nearly 8 percent in about a month.
+SINGAPORE, March 5 (Reuters) - The dollar eased against the yen on Monday on profit-taking in the wake of its rise to a nine-month high late last week, but dollar-buying by Japanese importers helped to limit its losses.

-Traders said the dollar was ripe for some profit-taking following its strong gains.

-The dollar fell 0.6 percent versus the yen to 81.31 yen , retreating from a high of 81.873 yen on Friday on trading platform EBS, the weakest level for the Japanese currency since late May 2011.
+The dollar dipped 0.1 percent to 81.68 yen, still not far from a high of 81.873 yen hit on Friday on trading platform EBS, the dollar’s highest level since late May 2011.

-As of Friday, the dollar had risen by about 7.7 percent from a three-month low hit near 76 yen in early February.

-On Monday, yen buying by offshore institutional investors also weighed on the dollar, which extended its losses after triggering some stop-loss sell orders at levels below 81.50 yen, traders said.
+Traders said there was some profit-taking in the dollar, which has climbed more than 7 percent from lows hit in early February near 76.00 yen, as well as yen-buying by offshore real money investors.

+Lending support to the dollar was dollar-buying by Japanese importers, who bought the U.S. currency on dips, traders said.

 “If the jobs data comes in strong, we could see the dollar rise another 1.5 yen or so,” said Daisuke Karakama, market economist for Mizuho Corporate Bank in Tokyo, adding that the dollar may rise toward 83 yen in that scenario.